 After your scan

-You should then be able to go home or back to work.
-You can also eat and drink normally.
+You should then be able to go home or back to work and also eat and drink normally.

 An MRI is very safe and doesn’t use radiation.
 Some people can’t have an MRI but the checklist picks this up beforehand.
 Your doctor and radiographer make sure the benefits of having the test outweigh these risks.
 Some of the risks include: